Jesper-Hustad/LineWaveGenerator/README.md

 ﻿# LineWaveGenerator
- Acsess the static website: https://jesper-hustad.github.io/LineWaveGenerator/
+ Check out the project, acsess the static website at: https://jesper-hustad.github.io/LineWaveGenerator/